lalitware/todo-list-django/readme.txt

         ]
     d. load static in the template {% load static %}.
     e.
 In href or src of the html tag add {% static 'css/style.css' %}

+  14. Create an app todo to store the task.
+    a. python manage.py startapp todo
+    b. register the app in settings.py in the INSTALLED_APPS list.
+    c. create database tables in models.py of the app.
+      i. make Task class having two fields task, is_completed(by default false), created_at, updated_at ii. register the model in admin.py -> admin.site.register(Task) and import Task from .models iii Generate sql queries this will create a migration file -> python manage.py makemigrations iv.
+Run migration to create tables -> python manage.py migrate

+  15. List the completed tasks:
+    a. write filter query in home function of views.py module in main package.
+      -> Task.objects.filter(is_completed=False)
+      -> using order clause Task.objects.filter(is_completed=False).order_by('updated_at)
+    b. pass the variable to the render function as argument to use it in template.
+    c. use forloop to display all the tasks.

+  16. Steps to update the admin panel table.
+    a. create a class in admin.py
+      i. to add column -> list_display = ('task', 'is_completed', 'updated_at').
+      ii. to add search functionality -> search_fields('task',)
+    b. register it in the admin.py

+  17 Add task to database from frontend:
+    a. add path in the urlpatterns in urls.py of main package -> path('todo/', include('todo.urls'))
+    b. create urls.py module in todo app.
+    c. define path and views in urls.py of todo app urlpatterns = [
+        path('addTask', views.addTask, name='addTask')
+      ]
+    d. define addTask in views.py of todo app.
+    e. add the url name to form action.
+    f. pass csrf token in the form-> {% csrf_token %} -> Django generate csrf token to keep data secure.
+    g.
+In addTask function run create query and redirect to the home page. task = request.POST['task']
+      Task.objects.create(task=task)
+      return redirect('home')